ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 ```
 +++

-And that's how reflexive graphs can be defined in AlebraicJulia!
-In the next chapter we'll see how to put this defintion to use.
+And that's how reflexive graphs can be defined in AlgebraicJulia!
+In the next chapter we'll see how to put this definition to use.

 ### Undirected Graphs